mattryczek/fpext-quantum/README.md

 ### Navbar

-Along with the card layout comes a new navbar that scrolls with the page, so you can search and look up other functions no matter how many tickets you are looking at on any given page.
+Along with the card layout comes a new navbar that scrolls with the page, so you can search and perform other functions no matter how many tickets you are looking at on any given page.

 ![Navbar](../media/Navbar.png?raw=true)

 ### Options

-The extension creates a favicon charm in your extension toolbar.
-This is a quick way to know you are running the extension.
-Clicking this takes you to the settings page, where you can quickly determine what version of the extension you are running, and what options you have selected.
+The extension creates a favicon charm in your extension toolbar, this is a quick way to know you are running the extension.
+Clicking this takes you to the settings page where you can edit your preferences.
+The footer also tells you what extension version you are running.

 ![Options](../media/Options.png?raw=true)